 Something else to consider is what do you want to achieve financially in the short term and long term?
 It’s important to be realistic here, especially in the short term.
 Creating a business plan will help you be strategic and differentiate between your essential and optional business start-up costs.

 How much does it cost to start a business?

-Similarly, if you’re hoping to build a side hustle that will help cover the costs of private school fees but plan to keep your day job, it’s possible to start a small business with minimal start-up costs – it’s all about priorities, keeping your end-goal in mind, and building the foundations for a financially viable small biz.
+If you’re hoping to build a side hustle plan to keep your day job, it’s possible to start a small business with minimal start-up costs – it’s all about priorities, keeping your end-goal in mind, and building the foundations for a financially viable small business.

 Of course, if you’re going into business with other people, it’s important that everyone’s transparent about their financial situation and goals and that there’s an agreement in place about who’s responsible for what when it comes to business start-up costs.

 Here are some starter questions to help you work out if you can afford the common startup costs for a business:

 How much money do you need to maintain your lifestyle and personal financial obligations?

 Make sure you’ve created a comprehensive personal budget, don’t just guess this one!
 We’ve created a comprehensive personal budget template if you need help getting started.